Neo-vortex/Neovortex.Mediator.OpenTelemetry/README.md

 * Automatic tracing of Mediator requests.
 * Filter messages to exclude certain types.
 * Optionally record response data.
-* Works with ASP.NET Core and any .NET 10+ project.
+* Works with ASP.NET Core and any netstandard2

 ---